 All plans support paper trading, but the Hero Hopper brings more advantages to the table with arbitrage and the ability to use all available crypto assets for signals.

 With a helpful and easy to use interface, utilizing Cryptohopper remains a stress-free experience for novice and expert users alike.

 Its conventional services are available through its webpage.
 But starting from July 3, 2019, the service also launched a mobile app that provides the same services of day trading but in the form of an intuitive interface.

 The app remains easy on the eyes, but still packs a ton of functionalities within it.
 The app is available for both iOS and Android users.

-Cryptohopper bot allows its users to set up their trading bots with pre-set template and strategy packs from its marketplace.
+Cryptohopper bot allows its users to set up their trading bots with pre-set templates, strategy packs, and signals from its marketplace.
 These pre-set plans make it easier for daytraders to get the basics of different strategies and cryptocurrency market trends in one place, and tweak them further from there according to their liking.

 Along with this, users could also configure basic settings pertaining to the spend on buying cryptocurrencies and the percentage on selling crypto.
 With that, they could also tweak more advanced settings such as ones based on strategies, indicators, and triggers.

 Traders could also configure their signals and learn from their historical data to make sure that they are making informed decisions while also helping their trading bot do the same along the way.